ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### IP Redirect

 IP redirect enables traffic that arrives on an interface, and matching a given IP protocol, to be punted (redirect) to a transmit (TX) interface and next_hop IP address.
 The IP protocol can be IPv4 or IPv6.
-The IP protocol, TX, and next_hop fields are defined in the [punt model][punt-model].
+The IP protocol, TX, and next_hop fields are defined in the ip redirect proto.
 Optionally, the received interface (RX) interface can be used to redirect traffic only received on that interface.

+**References**

+- [IP redirect proto][punt-proto]
+- [IP redirect model][punt-model]

-IP redirect is defined as the `IpRedirect` object in the [punt model][punt-model].
-L3 protocol is defined as a `string` value that is transformed to numeric in the VPP binary API call.
+IP redirect is defined as the `IpRedirect` object in the proto file.
+The L3 protocol is defined as a `string` value that is transformed to numeric in the VPP binary API call.

 If L3 protocol is set to `ALL`, the respective API is called for IPv4 and IPv6 separately.